IBRXH1M/atm-machine/README.md

 **Prerequisites:**

-* Node.js and npm (or yarn) installed on your system.
+* Node.js and npm installed on your system.

 **Steps:**